 What are Eye Bags?

 Eye bags, which in medical terms are also called preorbital puffiness, is the condition wherein the swelling around the eyes that is usually associated with allergies or lack of sleep.
 To be very specific about it, eye bags occur because of fluid build-up in the skin around the eyes.
-Everyone of us have and will get eye bags due to a number of different factors, which includes aging.
+Every one of us has and will get eye bags due to a number of different factors, which includes aging.

 What are the Causes of Eye Bags?